-Watching and waiting is best management for pregnant women whose waters break earlyApril 24th, 2012 in Obstetrics & gynaecology /
+Watching and waiting is best management for pregnant women whose waters break earlyApril 24, 2012 in Medicine & Health / Obstetrics & gynaecology

 Pregnant women whose waters break late in preterm pregnancy but before they are in laborthe medical term for this situation is preterm prelabor rupture of the membranesare best managed by monitoring and waiting until they deliver spontaneously rather than by inducing labor according to a study by Dutch researchers published in this week's PLoS Medicine.

 In their study, David van der Ham, from the Maastricht University Medical Center, Netherlands, and colleagues randomized over 500 pregnant women with preterm prelabor rupture of the membranes between 34-37 weeks gestation to receive either immediate induction of labor or expectant management (monitoring and waiting).

 The authors found that there were no real (statistically significant) difference in the number of babies who had a blood infection (neonatal sepsis) or who developed lung difficulties (respiratory distress syndrome) between the two groups.
 Furthermore, the researchers also found that Cesarean section rates were similar in both groups but that the risk of maternal infection (chorioamnionitis) was slightly reduced in the induction of labor group compared to the expectant management group.
 These results were consistent with an updated analysis of all relevant studies (meta-analysis), which the authors performed.

 The authors say: "We conclude that in pregnancies complicated by [preterm prelabor rupture of the membranes] between 34 and 37 wk of gestation the incidence of neonatal sepsis is low.
 Neither our trial nor the updated meta-analysis shows that [induction of labor] substantially improves pregnancy outcomes compared with [expectant management]."